Discover your options for accessing cash conveniently and securely when overseas with a Commonwealth Bank credit card.

 - Travel card.
 If you want to avoid currency conversion fees, the Commonwealth Bank Travel Money Card is another option.
 Rather than accessing a line of credit, the Travel Money Card is a prepaid card that allows you to load and spend funds in up to 13 international currencies.
 This gives you a way to avoid foreign currency conversion fees.
 With no cost to load funds on the card, transfer between currencies or check your balance, this card could be a low-cost way to access your own funds overseas.
 Other fees may apply depending on how you use the card and where you travel, though, so it’s important to review the full details of the card and compare it to other options before applying.

 What you need to do before going overseas

-Many places abroad use PIN verification rather than signature, so you should make sure you have a PIN on your card or you may not be able to use it at certain merchants abroad.
+- Activate your PIN.
+Many places require PIN verification rather than a signature, so you should make sure you have a PIN on your card or you may not be able to use it at certain locations overseas.

 - Tell CommBank you are travelling overseas.
 Before your travel overseas, let CommBank know your plans.
 This will help protect your account security while you’re away.

 - Note your card details.
 Make a note of your credit card contact numbers, including emergency contact numbers in case you need to contact CommBank if your credit card is lost or stolen.
 Visa, Mastercard and American Express all offer a zero-liability guarantee against fraud, but you should still inform the bank the moment a credit card goes missing.